Anne Locke: Authorship

 Authorship of the sonnet sequence and the translations of Calvin's sermons was first ascribed to Locke by critic Thomas Roche in 1989, in Petrarch and the English Sonnet Sequences.
 Roche is thus also the first scholar to name her as the author of the first sonnet sequence in English.
 Recent work by Stephen W. May, an authority on Tudor manuscripts, attributes the sequence to Locke's close contemporary, neighbor, and co-religionist Thomas Norton, however.

 Though the volume's dedication to the Duchess of Suffolk is only signed "A.L.", it is likely that Locke's identity remained identifiable to London's community of English Church reformers, many of whom, like Locke, lived in exile in Geneva during the reign of Mary I. The inclusion of her initials, rather than her full name, allowed her to avoid both perils that plagued female writers during the period – anonymity and full exposure – who were branded as unchaste if their material was accessible to the broader public.
 The choice of psalm to translate and gloss arguably favours the case for her authorship of the sequence, and helps her negotiate sixteenth-century England's condemnation of a woman writer as unchaste.
 Psalm 51 specifies that the experience of God's forgiveness includes speaking God's praise, framing speech as a duty.

 Some of those who dispute Locke's authorship of the sequence ascribe its authorship to John Knox.
 When Knox communicated with Locke, however, he wrote in Scots English and would have composed poems in the same dialect; the Meditation sonnets show no grammatical or idiomatic sign of Scots English.
 According to Stephen May, a much more likely candidate for authorship of the sequence is Thomas Norton.
+Recent scholarship by Jake Arthur contests that re-attribution.